-Dtac’s new CEO Alexandra Reich (pictured) has guided the operator through two major hurdles over the past few months, and is committed to turning around five years of falling market share and revenue.
+Dtac CEO Alexandra Reich (pictured) guided the operator through two major hurdles over the past few months, and is committed to turning around five years of falling market share and revenue.

 Reich, appointed in June 2018, took over during a critical transition period as the operator shifted to a spectrum licensing regime from a concessionary set up involving state-owned CAT Telecom.
 In the process, dtac has faced lawsuits, a loss of customer confidence and internal uncertainty.

 Last week the Telenor-owned operator reached a settlement with CAT Telecom concerning a number of long-running legal claims, with the operator agreeing to pay THB9.51 billion ($297.5 million).
 It also acquired spectrum in the 900MHz and 1800MHz bands in the second half of 2018, giving it a much need boost in spectrum holdings after its 27-year concession with the state-owned company expired in September.

 In addition, it operates 60MHz in the 2300MHz band in partnership with TOT.